Part 1: Matty... What Even Is a Topre Keyboard?

 -

-And a PCB sensor system (for precision and durability)
+A PCB sensor system (for precision and durability)

 Who Makes Topre Keyboards?

 Topre Corporation, a Japanese company founded in the 1930s, originally made car parts and electrical components.
 Somewhere along the way, they decided to bless us with the perfect typing switch.
-Maybe they accidentally made a tiny conical tyre, who knows.

-Topre keyboards are made by or licensed through a few key players:
+Topre keyboards are made or licensed through:

 -

 Realforce – Topre's flagship line for pros and purists.
-Refined humans and silenced thock.

 -